LogtalkDotOrg/logtalk3/UPGRADING.md

 Reflection support
 ------------------

-Logtalk 3.x adds new entity properties such as `calls/2` but also removes subsumed Logtalk 2.x properties such as `uses/3` and `use_module/3`.
+Logtalk 3.x includes major improvements to reflection support.
+In particular, it adds entity properties such as `calls/2` but also removes some subsumed Logtalk 2.x properties such as `uses/3` and `use_module/3`.